achaval-tomas/Manim-Projects/combined-line-graphs/README.md

 <br><br>
 \* Each file's rows should represent pairs of "x, y" values to be interpreted as (x, y) points on the plane.
 If you have a 2-row file (with many columns) of x-values and y-values, consider using [**this util to convert it**](https://github.com/achaval-tomas/Manim-Projects/blob/main/utils/turnRowsToCSVColumns.py).

+Suggestion: Clone the repo and run the project with different configs to check how everything works before bringing in your own files.

 ### Graph generated for examples 1, 2 and 3, scaled and combined
 ![image](https://github.com/achaval-tomas/Manim-Projects/assets/134091945/c60146f8-5187-49f4-8059-44686dab083d)